 Minimail

-Minimail is a new productivity app that leverages generative AI to transform how you interact with your email inbox.
-It organizes your lengthy emails into bite-sized, actionable summaries and also intelligently transforms your most important information from emails into digestible info cards.
+Minimail organizes your lengthy emails into bite-sized, actionable summaries and also intelligently transforms your most important information from emails into digestible info cards.
 Its intuitive design streamlines your email management, allowing you to focus on what truly matters.
 Minimail is the ultimate tool for staying organized and eliminating email overload.

+In this project, I was responsible for conceptualizing the product idea, conducting research, designing the entire user experience and prototype, and creating a cohesive visual identity that resonates with our target users.
 (An engineer and I are concentrating on the newsletter section of this project as an MVP, aiming to develop a working app and release it on the App Store within a year.)

 Team

-1 Engineer
+1 Designer1 Engineer

 Tool Used

-Figma, Illustrator, Photoshop
+Photoshop

-My Role
+Role

 Prototyping